Developer: Rocksteady Studios

 For Fans Of: Batman, Genetic Viruses, Tights

 The Good: Superb voice acting, engaging storyline, huge open world, tons of secrets, gorgeous high-tech visuals, silky smooth free-flow combat system, playing as Catwoman is awesome, fun challenge maps, new gadgets are a blast to use

-The Bad: Not as many set peices as the past game, storyline is a little short, Riddler secrets are hard to find without a guide, use the open city for too much filler
+The Bad: Not as many set pieces as the past game, storyline is a little short, Riddler secrets are hard to find without a guide, use the open city for too much filler

 Arkham City is the successor to the critically acclaimed Arkham Asylum, which is considered the best super hero video game ever made.
-That’s a true fact because it made you feel like you were Batman both in character, and in atmosphere.
-Arkham City captures this atmosphere, but adds a ton of new features to make this game even better.
+That’s a true fact because it made you feel like you were Batman both in character and in the atmosphere.
+Arkham City captures this atmosphere but adds a ton of new features to make this game even better.

 Don’t worry too much about being bored because there is a lot of variety in the story, and the indoor areas differ.
 The majority of the game is actually the Riddler stuff which there is over 400+.
 There are trophies to find, solutions to puzzles, cameras to destroy, Tyger computers, and this also includes having specific ones for Catwoman.
 There is enough here to keep you entrained for 30+ hours easily, but people who aren’t completionists may actually bet bored quick.